Nisbo/cheat-sheet/pihole/README.md

 https://raw.githubusercontent.com/Nisbo/cheat-sheet/refs/heads/main/pihole/BACKUP/etc/keepalived/keepalived.conf

+On both server
-replace the VIP (Virtual IP) `192.168.178.9` with an IP from your subnet.
+- replace the VIP (Virtual IP) `192.168.178.9` with an IP from your subnet.
+- replace the netwotk interface `eth0` with your interface.

 > [!IMPORTANT]
 > make sure that this IP is **not** in your DHCP range to avoid that your DHCP server assign this IP to an other device.